Beaver Creek Kennel

 The gender differences that most people dislike – marking territory or being in heat – will be eliminated or at least minimized by having your dog spayed or neutered.

-I honestly don’t think male or female matters as much as the dog’s individual temperament.
+I honestly don’t think male or female matters as much as the dog’s individual temperament and early training by you.

 Why should I have my male puppy neutered?